HubSpot connected inboxes | Frequently Asked Questions

 How does HubSpot find replies to log after I connect my inbox?

 Once you connect your inbox, HubSpot has access to information about your emails including the email address you’re sending from, the email addresses of recipients, the subject line, and the body of the email.
-This information is gathered through the direct processing of email metadata via IMAP.

 Every “reply” email contains a reference to the unique ID number of the original email.
 The HubSpot CRM will monitor incoming mail for replies that tie back to an email sent from the CRM or logged (BCC’d) to the CRM.
 The HubSpot CRM will only read and store the email body for email threads that have been previously logged in the CRM or sent from the CRM.